sumukhbarve/monoduck/src/tapiduck/README.md

 3. You needn't pass the app (or router) each time. `tapiduck.routeUsing` helps with that.
 4. On the frontend, you can define a common base URL for multiple endpoints.

-## Tapiduck API Envelope
+## JSend API Envelope

 [JSend](https://github.com/omniti-labs/jsend) is a lightweight envelope spec for JSON APIs, and Tapiduck adopts it almost exactly.
-For an endpoint `ept` that was created via `tapiduck.endpint()`:
+For an endpoint `ept` created via `tapiduck.endpint()`:
 - if a request succeeds:
     - response shape: `{status: "success", data: z.infer<typeof ept.zSuccess>}`
     - HTTP status: 200 OK